ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 Please note ITINERARY-MANAGEMENT-SERVICE endpoints are restricted to 'admin' users . so please use the required  token for the same.

 From swagger UI we  can able to invoke API's.
-Please use the poroper data to invoke.
+Please use the proper data to invoke.
 Please refer the user guide .

-<-------Future improvement ( Please note because of time contraint I couldn't able to implement few items below)---->
+<-------Future improvement ( Please note because of time constraint I couldn't able to implement few items below)---->

 Spring Client config with docker.
-Tried to implement it, But having some issues with container to container communication- Disabled the faeture in this app
+Tried to implement it, But having some issues with container to container communication- Disabled the feature in this app

-Spring Securiry with oAuth2- We can integrate spring security with OAuth2.
+Spring Security with oAuth2- We can integrate spring security with OAuth2.
 It will give security for applications, with token validity and all

 Central logging mechanism for the docker based applications with logback.xml configurations

-Regarding the security we can use java vulnerablity libraries to scan request and responses.
+Regarding the security we can use java vulnerability libraries to scan request and responses.

-SSL intregation in docker container
+SSL integration in docker container

 Data encryption in the database while saving and decryption while retrieval